Employee turnover is defined as the number of employees who quit the organization, or, are asked to leave, and are replaced by the new employees.

 This phenomenon may have a certain negative impact but isn’t necessarily all that bad, because if certain employees leave, there are new ones joining in.
 However, the pace at which the work gets done is affected to a certain extent.

-As we go further in the article we will cover the important aspect of employee turnover and how can we best possibly avoid it, so it does bare minimum damage to the goals and overall strategic development of an organization.
+As we go further in the article we will cover the important aspects of employee turnover, and how can we avoid it, so it does bare minimum damage to the goals and overall strategic development of the organization.

 Employee turnover is primarily of 4 types:

-- Voluntary turnover: This type of turnover is when the employee decides to voluntarily leave an organization.
-It is the employee’s choice to disassociate from the organization, without the pressure mounted by any external forces.
+- Voluntary turnover: This type of turnover is when an employee decides to voluntarily leave the organization.
+It is the employee’s choice to disassociate from the organization, without pressure from any external forces.

-- Involuntary turnover: This type of turnover is when an employee is fired or asked to leave the organization due to various factors (which cannot always be pinpointed).
-Here, it is at the sole discretion of an organization and employee is replaced after termination.
+- Involuntary turnover: This type of turnover is when an employee is fired, or asked to leave the organization due to various factors (which cannot always be pinpointed).

 - Desirable turnover: Turnover is considered desirable when an organization fires or loses underperforming employees and replaces them with new hires.
 This process may not go down well with a lot of employees, yet it is essential to keep the momentum going within the organization.

 - Undesirable turnover: Undesirable turnover is when an organization loses it’s top performing employees.
-Some employees leave a deeper impact than others, those are the employees who are difficult to replace.
+Some employees leave a deeper impact than others, those are the employees that are difficult to replace.